shuvo-dip/statistical-physics-course/README.md

-# Quantum Mechanics — Interactive Notes
+# Statistical Physics — Interactive Notes

 **Author:** Subhadip Biswas

-An interactive, open-access set of notes on Quantum Mechanics designed for undergraduate physics students.
+An interactive, open-access set of notes on Statistical Physics designed for undergraduate and early graduate physics students.

 ---

 ## 📖 About

-These notes aim to build an intuitive and conceptual understanding of quantum mechanics, supported by visualizations, simulations, and computational examples.
+These notes aim to develop an intuitive and quantitative understanding of statistical physics, connecting microscopic particle dynamics with macroscopic thermodynamic behavior.
+The material emphasizes conceptual clarity, mathematical reasoning, and modern applications across soft matter, biological physics, and complex systems.

+The notes are designed to integrate analytical derivations with computational examples, visualizations, and simulations to help students build physical intuition for many-body systems and collective phenomena.

-Most of the chapters are comming soon.
+Most of the chapters are currently under development.

 ---

 ## 🎯 Topics (in progress)

+- Probability and statistical ensembles
+- Canonical and grand canonical ensembles
+- Fluctuations and response
+- Phase transitions and critical phenomena
+- Ising and lattice models
+- Non-equilibrium statistical physics
-- Wavefunctions and probability
+- Soft matter and biological systems
-- Schrödinger equation
-- Particle in a 1D box
-- Harmonic oscillator
-- Angular momentum
-- Hydrogen atom
-- Approximation methods
+- Computational statistical physics

 ---

 ## ⚙️ Features

-- Interactive notebooks (Python-based)
+- Interactive notebooks and simulations (Python-based)
-- Visual explanations of abstract concepts
+- Visual exploration of many-body phenomena
-- Clean, structured learning flow
+- Computational demonstrations of statistical systems
+- Connections to modern soft matter and biological physics
+- Structured progression from fundamentals to advanced topics

 ---